snipevx/snipevx.github.io/src/content/posts/dissecting-gremlin.md

 Infostealers are a type of malware designed to secretly collect sensitive data such as passwords, browser data, financial information, or crypto keys from infected devices.

 In modern times, infostealers pose a major threat because they enable large-scale identity theft, financial fraud, and credential leaks.
 For everyday users, this means stolen bank logins, compromised social media accounts, and drained crypto wallets.
-For corporations, it leads to massive data breaches, loss of intellectual property, ransomware attacks, and unauthorized access to internal systems making infostealers one of the most common entry points for larger cyberattacks.
+For corporations, it leads to massive data breaches, loss of intellectual property, ransomware attacks, and unauthorized access to internal systems making infostealers one of the most common entry point for larger cyberattacks.

 ## Metadata